 The schedule of work below guides the timing and outcomes of landscaping work, refer to Table 7-5.
 This table will be modified based on alterations to Project phases and climatic conditions.
-Works are intended to commence in Spring 2023.
+Works commenced in Spring 2023.

 Table 7-5 Schedule of works